 Read Viewpoints on Fidelity.com: Do you need a trust?

 UGMA/UTMA brokerage account considerations

-Earnings are subject to taxes.
+Realized earnings are taxable — Earnings are subject to taxes.
 Income from investments is considered unearned income by the IRS.
-For children, unearned income above $2,200 is taxed at the rates used for estates and trusts.
-If interest and dividend income comes to less than $11,000, the parent can include that income on their return.
+For children, unearned income above $2,500 is taxed at the parent's rate in 2023.
+If interest and dividend income comes to less than $12,500, the parent can include that income on their return.

-Once the assets are transferred, the beneficiary can use them for any purpose.
-Each state has different rules for determining the age of termination when the beneficiary should take control of the account.
+Little control over how the money is used — Once the assets are transferred, the child can use them for any purpose.
+Each state has different rules for determining when the child must take control of the account.

-Financial aid can be adversely affected by custodial accounts.
+Financial aid may be impacted — Financial aid can be adversely affected by custodial accounts.
 They are considered assets owned by the child.

 Is a custodial account right for me?

-When choosing an account, it's important to consider your goals and needs as well as that of the child or teenager.
+When choosing an account, it's important to consider your goals and needs as well as that of the child.
 There are situations where a custodial account makes a lot of sense and could make planning easier.
 For instance, if your child inherits or is gifted money, you could use a custodial account to manage the money until they grow up and can manage it on their own.
 For people who need more control over the money, a preferable alternative could be setting up a trust.